 Fayette Historic State Park & Townsite

 You don’t have to travel far in Michigan’s Upper Peninsula to see how proudly we preserve and share our amazing history with generation after generation.
-One of the nation’s premier historic company townsites is found at the Garden Peninsula’s tip in Fayette Historic State Park.
+One of the nation’s premier historic company townsites is on the Garden Peninsula in Fayette Historic State Park.

 Plan to spend a minimum of two hours (you can easily fill a day) exploring the townsite’s visitor center and 20 buildings to learn how this little iron smelting town helped transform America between 1867 and 1891.
 If history isn’t your motivation to stop, then the recreational fun will be in this 711-acre park that wraps around Snail Shell Harbor off Lake Michigan’s Big Bay de Noc.
 Be sure to check out our Fayette blog, too!

-The park is open year-round, from 8 am to 10 pm; however, the historic townsite and campsites are only open mid-May to mid-October, and the boat slips from early May to early November.
+This year-round park is open from 8 a.m. to 10 p.m.; however, the historic townsite and campsites are only open from mid-May to mid-October and the boat slips from early May to early November.

 To access the park, visitors and campers will need a current Michigan Recreational Passport.
 Non-residents can purchase passes when they arrive.
-Day passes are $9, and annual passes are $34.
 These passes are good at all Michigan State Parks.